0xSte/mev-boost/README.md

         add a 'service=...' tag to all log messages -loglevel string
-        minimum loglevel: trace, debug, info, warn/warning, error, fatal, panic (default "info") -mainnet
+        minimum loglevel: trace, debug, info, warn/warning, error, fatal, panic (default "info") -prometheus-port int
+        when set to a valid http port, will export runtime metrics to a prometheus server on that port -mainnet
         use Mainnet (default true)
   -min-bid float